The “Lukash Case”: Embezzlement of UAH 2.5 Million Involving Former Deputy PM Olha Stefanishyna and Accomplices

 the HACC exempts 6 defendants from criminal liability for forgery, including Stefanishyna

-The HACC scheduled the case for trial on merits
+The HACC completed the preparatory proceedings and scheduled the case for consideration on the merits

 • November 20, 2024

-The HACC refused to separate the case materials concerning Stefanishyna into a standalone proceeding and canceled the previously imposed monetary penalty
+The HACC refused to sever the materials concerning Stefanishyna into separate proceedings and cancelled the previously imposed monetary penalty

 Decisions from the Register